 Since pakalana is susceptible to root rot if its soil stays soggy, water it deeply only about once a week during dry periods.
 Add a 3- to 4-inch layer of mulch, pulling it back 4 inches from the stem, to slow evaporation from the soil and discourage weed seed germination.
 Fertilize the plant every other month from spring through autumn, with an organic bloom booster type fertilizer such as 4-10-7, using two cups per plant.
 After sprinkling the fertilizer onto the ground or over the mulch around the base of the plant, scratch it in and water thoroughly.

 Grow Pakalana in a Pot

-If you wish to grow your pakalana in a container, give it an 8- to 10-inch clay pot with drainage holes – filled with cactus potting soil to help prevent root rot -- and a 3-foot pole or pot trellis on which to climb.
+In climates lower than USDA zone 10, grow your pakalana in a container so you can take it inside in winter.
+Plant it in an 8- to 10-inch clay pot with drainage holes – filled with cactus potting soil to help prevent root rot -- and add a 3-foot pole or pot trellis on which to climb.
 Indoors, keep the pot on a sunny or partially shaded windowsill, where the temperature remains above 60 degrees Fahrenheit during the winter and above 70 degrees F from summer through fall to induce buds.

 Water it whenever the surface of the soil feels dry to the touch and feed it every other week from spring to fall, mixing 1/2 teaspoon of a 15-15-15 water-soluble plant food with each gallon of water.
 Don't fertilize the vine during the winter months, when it generally stops blooming, drops into dormancy and may lose some leaves.